brabster/pypi_vulnerabilities/README.md

     - this script outputs to the `uncommitted` dir in the repo, which is `.gitignore`d.
 1. [etl/safety_jsonl_to_bq.py](etl/safety_jsonl_to_bq.py) loads the file produced by the previous script into a BigQuery table.
     - this script defaults to environment variables values matching those in your `.env` file.
 That seems like a sensible default but can be overridden with command line arguments.

-# Obtaining Vulnerability Publication Dates

-The Safety DB provides a convenient way to associate a vulnerablity with a PyPI package, but it does not include information about when a vulnerability started showing up in vulnerability scanning tools.
-Each safety vulnerability has a CVE, and there is a historical public dataset of this information produced by [`redteam-project`](https://github.com/redteam-project).
-This is no longer maintained.